ffalt/mah/README.md

 Development repository of the original open source version of many Mahjong games out there.

-[Play it here](https://ffalt.github.io/mah/) - Completely free, no ads, no tracking.
+[Play Mahjong here](https://ffalt.github.io/mah/) - Completely free, no ads, no tracking.

 build with html5, svg, angular